DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 Pine, B.J. & Gilmore, J.H.
 1999. *The Experience Economy*.
 Boston:
 Harvard Business School Press.

-PWC.
+PwC.
 2007. *Convergence Monitor: The Digital Home.
 Understanding the Customer in het New Converged World*.
-PriceWaterhouseCoopers.
+PricewaterhouseCoopers.

 Rangaswamy, A. & Van Bruggen, G. 2005.
 Opportunities and challenges in multichannel marketing: An introduction to the special issue. *Journal